 Municipalities can invest significant amounts of money in infrastructure improvements, hoping growth will follow.
 However, if little or no private development occurs, there may be no tax increment revenue to pay for those improvements.
-If there is no increment revenue, the bonds used to finance improvements must be paid for with general tax revenue.
-Paying for these bonds without a larger tax base, results in higher taxes.
+If there is no increment revenue, the municipality must use general tax revenue to finance improvements.
+Paying for these costs without a larger tax base, results in higher taxes.